The Art of Japanese Tea: A Gentle Ritual for Body and Mind

 🍃 Matcha – The Mindful Energizer

-• Benefits: High in antioxidants (especially EGCG), boosts metabolism, promotes calm alertness thanks to L-theanine.
+Benefits: Packed with antioxidants (especially EGCG), boosts metabolism, promotes calm alertness

 🍂 Hojicha – The Roasted Comfort